 Whether you plan to attend the annual meeting or not, we urge you to vote by proxy.
 If you vote by proxy, the individuals named on the proxy card applicable to your class of stock, or your "proxies," will vote your shares in the manner you indicate.
-For example, you may specify whether your shares: should be voted for or withheld for the nominee for director; and should be voted for, against or abstained with respect to the ratification of the appointment of the Company's independent registered public accounts.
+For example, you may specify whether your shares: should be voted for or withheld for each nominee for director; should be voted for, against or abstained with respect to the ratification of the appointment of the Company's independent registered public accounts; should be voted for, against or abstained with respect to the compensation of the Company's named executive officers, as disclosed in this proxy statement; and should be voted for one year, two years, three years or abstain with respect to the frequency of voting on the compensation of our named executive officers.
 Voting by proxy will not affect your right to attend the annual meeting.
 If your shares are registered directly in your name through our transfer agent, American Stock Transfer and Trust Company, or you have stock certificates registered in your name, you may submit a proxy to vote:

 - By Internet or by telephone.
 Follow the instructions attached to the proxy card applicable to your class of stock to submit a proxy to vote by Internet or telephone. - By mail.
 If you received one or more proxy cards by mail, you can vote by mail by completing, signing, dating and returning the enclosed proxy card applicable to your class of stock in the enclosed postage prepaid envelope.
 Your proxy will be voted in accordance with your instructions.
 If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board of Directors. - In person at the meeting.
 If you attend the annual meeting, you may deliver your completed proxy card in person or you may vote by completing a ballot, which will be available at the annual meeting.
 You are required to register in advance of the annual meeting if you plan to attend the annual meeting in person.
-If you wish to register in advance of the annual meeting, please contact our investor relations office by no later than May 24, 2017, by e-mail to ir@cyclacel.com, fax at (866) 271-3466, mail to Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922 or telephone at (908) 517-7330.
+If you wish to register in advance of the annual meeting, please contact our investor relations office by no later than May 22, 2019, by e-mail to ir@cyclacel.com, fax at (866) 271-3466, mail to Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922 or telephone at (908) 517-7330.

-Telephone and Internet voting facilities for all stockholders of record will be available 24-hours a day and will close at 11:59 p.m., E.D.T., on May 29, 2017.
+Telephone and Internet voting facilities for all stockholders of record will be available 24-hours a day and will close at 11:59 p.m., E.D.T., on May 28, 2019.